lyonbros/composer.js/docs/controller.md

 library is [morphdom](https://github.com/patrick-steele-idem/morphdom).
 You can [hook in your own diffing/patching library](#composer-xdom-hooks) if desired.
 - [Controller.html()](/composer.js/docs/controller#html) is asynchronous.
 It
-will passes your DOM element/HTML string off to the XDOM rendering system and doesn't update the Controller's [elements](/composer.js/docs/controller#elements) until rendering is complete.
+passes your DOM element/HTML string off to the XDOM rendering system and doesn't update the Controller's [elements](/composer.js/docs/controller#elements) until rendering is complete.
+See the `Composer.html()` docs for ways to know when rendering is complete.
 - You can still make incremental updates to the DOM after rendering, however with XDOM it conceptually makes much more sense to just re-render your controller instead.
 So if you are used to writing non-XDOM controllers, this may